 - AIDS Shelter Coalition of Manitoba (1991- 2004), which emphasized advocacy and support related to the social determinants of health: housing, income security and social justice.
 ASCM successfully completed Artemis Housing Co-operative, a resident-managed housing co-operative for individuals living with HIV.

-In 1996, faced with limited resources and an HIV epidemic which was growing in both volume and diversity of populations impacted, Manitoba Health launched the Manitoba AIDS Strategy document.
+In 1996, faced with limited resources and an HIV epidemic that was growing in both volume and diversity of populations impacted, Manitoba Health launched the Manitoba AIDS Strategy document.
 Executive Directors of the (then) five AIDS Service Organizations came together to explore better ways of coordinating HIV/AIDS services in the City of Winnipeg.

-In 1997, the Health Promotion and Program Branch of Health Canada (now Public Health Agency of Canada) provided funding towards this effort.
+In 1997, the Health Promotion and Program Branch of Health Canada (now Public Health Agency of Canada) provided funding for this effort.
 At the end of this process (Phase I), the five organizations agreed to support the development of an integrated model of service delivery and released a shared statement in September 1997.

 In 1998, the four ASO partners followed through on their commitments, forming the AIDS Services Planning Committee.
 The Committee began to develop joint programs and services and collaborated on a joint-strategic planning process (Phase II), which included a comprehensive community consultation.
 Committee Membership included representatives of each ASO, community members, as well as representatives of the emerging Winnipeg regionalization process (WCA), Manitoba Health and the Public Health Agency of Canada (PHAC).
 This initiative was co-funded by Manitoba Health and PHAC’s AIDS Community Action Program (ACAP).
 Approximately 345 individuals were consulted during this process, including 58 people living with HIV.